-7.8 Miscellaneous options
+7.9 Miscellaneous options

-7.8.1 Rotation of vector pairs onto the model grid directions vectors are likely to be defined relative to a rectilinear grid.
-To activate this option a nonempty string is supplied in the rotation pair column of the relevant namelist.
+7.9.1 Rotation of vector pairs onto the model grid directions

+When using a flux (ln_flx=true) or bulk (ln_clio=true or ln_core=true) formulation, pairs of vector components can be rotated from east-north directions onto the local grid directions.
+This is particularly useful when interpolation on the fly is used since here any vectors are likely to be defined relative to a rectilinear grid.
+To activate this option a non-empty string is supplied in the rotation pair column of the relevant namelist.
 The eastward component must start with "U" and the northward component with "V".
 The remaining characters in the strings are used to identify which pair of components go together.
 So for example, strings "U1" and "V1" next to "utau" and "vtau" would pair the wind stress components together and rotate them on to the model grid directions; "U2" and "V2" could be used against a second pair of components, and so on.
 The extra characters used in the strings are arbitrary.
-The rot\rep routine from the geo2ocean.F90 module is used to perform the rotation.
+The rot_rep routine from the geo2ocean.F90 module is used to perform the rotation.